-A couple of years ago, I stumbled off the subway in Upper Manhattan exhausted after a long and stressful day at work, dreaming about the warmth of my bed.
-I stopped in a 7/11 on the way to my apartment to buy a bag of popcorn (treat yourself!)
-A man about three times my size stood in front of me at the register buying a pack of cigarettes and turned towards me, telling me I looked tired.
+A couple of years ago, I stumbled off the subway in Upper Manhattan, exhausted after a long and stressful day at work, dreaming about the warmth of my bed.
+I stopped in a 7/11 on the way to my apartment to buy a bag of popcorn (treat yourself!).
+A man about three times my size stood in front of me at the register buying a pack of cigarettes and turned toward me, telling me I looked tired.
 I smiled uncomfortably and became noticeably more alert, as a young woman does when a strange man starts talking to her at night.
-He turned towards the cashier and said that he was going to get my snack too.
+He turned toward the cashier and said that he was going to get my snack too.
 I politely declined and was already pulling out my wallet, but this man wouldn’t allow me to say no. He handed the cashier a couple of extra dollars to cover my popcorn and told me that he hoped my night got better.
 He walked out of the store and I never saw him again.

-The Man at the Market
+The man at the market

-Jim and the Job
+Jim and the job

-I forgot about the rules on liquids in carry-on luggage, so when I hit security at the airport, I had to give up all my painting supplies.
+I forgot about the rule preventing liquids in carry-on luggage, so when I hit security at the airport, I had to give up all my painting supplies.
 When I returned a week later, an attendant was at the baggage area with my paints.
 Not only had he kept them for me, but he’d looked up my return date and time in order to meet me. —Marilyn Kinsella, Canmore, Canada

 Yasu + Junko for Reader's Digest

 Leaving a store, I returned to my car only to find that I’d locked my keys and cell phone inside.
 A teenager riding his bike saw me kick a tire and say a few choice words.
 “What’s wrong?” he asked.
 I explained my situation.
 “But even if I could call my wife,” I said, “she can’t bring me her car key, since this is our only car.”
 He handed me his cell phone.
 “Call your wife and tell her I’m coming to get her key.”
 “That’s seven miles round trip.”
 “Don’t worry about it.”
-An hour later, he returned with the key.
+An hour later, he returned with my key.
 I offered him some money, but he refused.
 “Let’s just say I needed the exercise,” he said.
 Then, like a cowboy in the movies, he rode off into the sunset. —Clarence W. Stephens, Nicholasville, Kentucky

 One evening, I left a restaurant just ahead of a woman assisting her elderly mom.
 I approached the curb and paused to see if my arthritic knees could climb it.
 To my right appeared an arm to assist.
 It was that of the elderly mom.
 My heart was so touched. —Donna Moerie, Goldsboro, North Carolina

 I was balancing caring for a toddler and working a full-time job, all while my Navy husband was on extended duty overseas.
-One evening, the doorbell rang.
+One evening the doorbell rang.
 It was my neighbor, a retired chief petty officer, holding a breadboard loaded with a freshly cooked chicken and vegetable stew.
 “I’ve noticed you’re getting a little skinny,” he said.
 It was the best meal I’d had in months. —Patricia Fordney, Corvallis, Oregon

 I saw a dress in a consignment shop that I knew my granddaughter would love.
 But money was tight, so I asked the store owner if she could hold it for me.
 “May I buy the dress for you?” asked another customer.
 “Thank you, but I can’t accept such a gracious gift,” I said.
 Then she told me why it was so important for her to help me.
 She’d been homeless for three years, she said, and had it not been for the kindness of strangers, she would not have been able to survive.
 “I’m no longer homeless, and my situation has improved,” she said.
 “I promised myself that I would repay the kindness so many had shown me.”
 She paid for the dress, and the only payment she would accept in return was a heartfelt hug. —Stacy Lee, Columbia, Maryland